docker/docs/engine/userguide/storagedriver/imagesandcontainers.md

 - /engine/installation/userguide/storagedriver/
 ---

-To use storage drivers effectively, you must understand how Docker builds and stores images.
-Then, you need an understanding of how these images are used by containers.
-Finally, you'll need a short introduction to the technologies that enable both images and container operations.

-Understanding how Docker manages the data within your images and containers helps you understand the best way to design your containers and Dockerize your applications, and avoid performance problems along the way.
+To use storage drivers effectively, it's important to know how Docker builds and stores images, how these images are used by containers.
+You can use this information to make informed choices about the best way to persist data from your applications and  avoid performance problems along the way.

 ## Images and layers